huggingface/blog/few-shot-learning-gpt-neo-and-inference-api.md

 ## 🤗 Accelerated Inference API

-The inference API is our fully managed and hosted model serving product.
-The Inference API is capable of serving all of the 10,000+ public models from our hub or your own private models without any adjustments.
-The API includes acceleration on CPU and GPU with performance up 100x compared to basic transformer implementations.
+The Accelerated Inference API is our hosted service to run inference on any of the 10,000+ models publicly available on the 🤗 Model Hub, or your own private models, via simple API calls.
+The API includes acceleration on CPU and GPU with [up to 100x speedup](https://huggingface.co/blog/accelerated-inference) compared to out of the box deployment of Transformers.

 To integrate Few-Shot Learning predictions with `GPT-Neo` in your own apps, you can use the 🤗 Accelerated Inference API with the code snippet below.
 You can find your API Token [here](https://huggingface.co/settings/token), if you don't have an account you can get started [here](https://huggingface.co/pricing).